 Epoxy surfaces that have not been fully cured may be bonded to or coated with epoxy without washing or sanding.
 Before applying coatings other than epoxy (paints, bottom paints, varnishes, gelcoats, etc.), allow epoxy surfaces to cure fully, then wash and sand.

 Sand with 80-grit paper before applying epoxy.

-No special preparation needed before applying epoxy.
+No special preparation is needed before applying the epoxy.
 If the surface is burnished, possibly by a dull planer or saw blades, sand with 80-grit paper to open pores.
 Remove dust.

 Steel or lead

 Remove contamination, sand, or grind to bright metal, coat with epoxy then sand fresh epoxy into the surface.
 Re-coat or bond after first epoxy coat gels.

 Wet sand with 80-grit before applying the epoxy.